 Our body creates most of our vitamin D from direct sunlight on our skin.
 The amount of time you need to spend in the sun for your skin to make enough vitamin D depends on a number of factors.

-Short daily periods (10-15 minutes) of sun exposure without sunscreen during the summer months (April to October) are enough for most people to make enough vitamin d.
+Short daily periods (10-15 minutes) of sun exposure without sunscreen during the summer months (April to October) are usually enough for most people to make enough vitamin D.

-- Alcohol-drinking excessive amounts of alcohol appears to be a significant risk factor for osteoporosis and fractures.
-It is important to not exceed the government’s recommended limit of 14 units per week for both men and women.
+Drinking excessive amounts of alcohol appears to be a significant risk factor for osteoporosis and fractures.
+It is important to not exceed the government’s recommended limit of 14units per week for both men and women.

 You can find further information about osteoporosis and bisphosphates at: